johncox00/housecounselor/README.md

 1. Build a Docker container with all of the dependencies worked out.
 This is great if you don't have a Rails environment set up yet, but you won't have a great way to see the HTML output of the test coverage.

 2. Set up your local environment and run it locally.
+This is great if you're comfortable with getting a Rails development environment set up or you already have it set up.

 Both approaches are described below.